Free-Radical/cortexONE-Docs/README.md

 # CortexONE

-CortexONE is a cognitive assistant project designed to extend and enhance personal productivity, privacy, and intelligent workflows.
+CortexONE is a cognitive assistant project designed to extend and enhance personal productivity, privacy, and  workflows.

 This project is currently under active development and is in its early private stages.